Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 Lightning Data provides a stateful `StreamingDataLoader`.
 This simplifies resuming training over large datasets.

 Note: The `StreamingDataLoader` is used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.
+The statefulness still works when using a mixture of datasets with the `CombinedStreamingDataset`.

 ```python
 import os